Elsa García (gymnast)

-Elsa García Rodriguez (born February 8, 1990) is a Mexican artistic gymnast who represented Mexico at the 2012 Summer Olympics.
+Elsa García Rodriguez (born February 8, 1990) is a Mexican retired artistic gymnast who represented Mexico at the 2012 Summer Olympics.
 She was also awarded the Longines Prize for Elegance during the 2009 World Artistic Gymnastic Championships.
 Having won 35 medals in international competition, she is widely regarded as the greatest female Mexican gymnast of all time.
+She now coaches in Iceland.

 Senior career

 2006

 In March, Garcia placed fifth at the American Cup in Philadelphia, United States with a score of 57.050.

 In April, Garcia competed at the Pacific Rim Championships in Honolulu, United States.
 She contributed a vault score of 14.650 toward Mexico's team sixth-place finish.

 In July, Garcia competed at the 2006 Central American and Caribbean Games in Cartagena, Colombia.
 She contributed an all around score of 57.250 toward Mexico's team first-place finish.
 She placed first in the all around final with a score of 58.332.
 In event finals, she placed third on vault scoring 14.062, first on uneven bars scoring 15.150, and first on floor scoring 14.125.

 In October, Garcia competed at the 2006 World Artistic Gymnastics Championships in Aarhus, Denmark.
 Mexico placed eighteenth and individually she placed thirty third with a score of 56.525.
 She also was second reserve for the All Around Final.